revans011/jsm_2023/positive_unlabeled_design_abstract.md

 ### Purpose

 In genome-wide association studies (GWAS), negative control groups are sometimes unlabeled, which means they are a mixture of unaffected cases and undetected affected cases.
-The unlabeled aspect of the data is usually handled in the data analysis rather than the design phase of the study.
-We considered the design phase, and investigated the effect using unlabeled control groups on the power of the association tests in GWAS studies.
+The unlabeled aspect of the data is usually handled in the data analysis phase rather than the design phase of the study.
+In this study, we considered the design phase, and investigated the effect using unlabeled control groups on the power of the association tests in GWAS studies.

 ### Background